-Our experiments revealed several limitations of diffusion models in generating floor plans leading to several future research directions.
+Our experiments revealed several limitations of diffusion models in generating floor plans.
 The success rates of prompts in our experiments are far from optimal.
-This is one of the reasons why diffusion models usually generate multiple samples at once and let the user to choose.
-They do than within seconds, significantly outperforming evolutionary generative design approaches.
-The analysis of Midjourney queries in \cite{ploennigs2022ai} showed that only 13.1\,\% of all prompts are upscaled and then refined over 6 iterations---not minimizing the popularity of the platform.
-Here good \textit{workflows that allow to quickly select and refine queries} for computational design are important to enable users to quickly filter out bad samples as shown in our idealized workflow in Fig.\ \ref{fig:ideal_workflow}.
+This is one of the reasons why diffusion models usually generate multiple samples at once and let the user choose.
+The generation itself happens within seconds, significantly outperforming evolutionary generative design approaches.
+The analysis of Midjourney queries in \cite{ploennigs2023ai} showed that only 13.1\,\% of all prompts are upscaled and then refined over 6 iterations---which does not seem to be an issue for the popularity of the platform.
+Good \textit{workflows that allow users to quickly select and refine queries} for computational design are important, to enable quick filtering of bad samples as shown in our idealized workflow in Fig.\ \ref{fig:ideal_workflow}.

 Furthermore, the huge body of ongoing research in diffusion models will lead to improved models soon.
 An important topic in this fundamental area is their \textit{capability to correctly count elements} in the generated images \cite{Yang_2023_CVPR}.
 But, this still requires that the diffusion model has a good understanding of the semantics of the elements in a floor plan.
 If it does not know what symbol represents a door it will not be able to count it correctly.